US visitor dies while snorkeling

 A US visitor is Cayman’s fifth water-related death.

-The 51-year-old man, who is from Massachusetts, died on Wednesday (15 May) while snorkeling off Seven Mile Beach.
+The 51-year-old man, who was from Massachusetts, died on Wednesday (15 May) while snorkeling off Seven Mile Beach.

 The incident happened shortly before 5 p.m.